 Professional education builds on the skills and knowledge of health care and service providers, ensuring they have the tools to deliver the best support to those living with brain injury.

-Here are some of the courses or resources available across Canada.
+Here are some further courses or resources available across Canada.

 - CATT Online

-The Concussion Awareness Training Tool (CATT) is a series of online educational modules and resources addressing concussion recognition, diagnosis, treatment, and management.
-Good concussion management is pivotal to minimizing the risk of brain damage and may reduce long-term health consequences.
+- The Concussion Awareness Training Tool (CATT) is a series of online educational modules and resources addressing concussion recognition, diagnosis, treatment, and management.
+Good concussion management is pivotal to minimize the risk of brain damage and may reduce long-term health consequences.

 CATT has courses for: